I'm at Newark Airport in 1982, waiting to board my flight back to Ohio.

 The transaction was completed, and with a major sigh of relief, I got taken by the shuttle to a nearby airport hotel, courtesy of the airline.

-I called the hellion with whom I shared the domicile in the hellhole that is Ohio, to let her know that I wasn't coming home that night.
+I called my then-wife with whom I shared the domicile in Ohio, to let her know that I wasn't coming home that night.

 Then, I settled in, picked up a newspaper which contained the TV listings.

 Let me point out at this point that this was before cable.

 There were seven local stations that could be found in the New York metropolitan area.

 Three network stations, one PBS station, and three independents.